fwextensions/fwjs-errata/README.md

 ## `File` class

-There’s a documented `Files` object, which provides methods for working with files.
+There’s a documented `Files` object in Fireworks, which provides methods for working with files.
 Unfortunately, this object doesn’t offer any way to get a file's size or modification date.
 Fortunately, there’s also an undocumented `File` class lurking in the JS engine:

 ```JavaScript
 var f = new File("C:\\Projects\\test.js");